 Facing corporate or personal insolvency is stressful.
-At WoodWhite Accountants Ltd, we can provide guidance on the options and their implications in the Berkshire area.
+At WoodWhite Accountants Ltd, we can provide guidance on the options and their implications in the Reading area.

 In a press release on 28 March 2020, the Government set out plans to amend insolvency law to give companies breathing space and keep trading while they explore options for rescue.